artsy/rosalind/README.md

 Among its major components are [Rails 5](http://rubyonrails.org) + [Kinetic](https://github.com/artsy/kinetic) on the backend and [React](https://facebook.github.io/react/) + [Webpack](https://webpack.github.io) on the frontend.

+You can read more about [the motivation for the app](https://github.com/artsy/rosalind/pull/1).

 ## Meta

 - **State**: development